How to crochet a beanie

 How this crochet hat is made

 This beanie is worked in the round from the top down.
-You’ll start with a magic circle, increase to the crown size for your chosen fit, then crochet even rounds for the hat body.
+Start with a magic circle, increase to shape the crown, then work even rounds for the body.
 The ribbed brim is added last using single crochet worked in the back loop only for a stretchy finish.

 How to crochet a beanie pattern details